Skip to main content

 The groundwater standards for 1,3-dichlorobenzene were adopted in Cycle 2 (1988) and updated in Cycle 9 (2010).

-1,3-Dichlorobenzene is a man-made chemical that is used to make herbicides, insecticides, medicine, and dyes.
-Animal studies have shown that 1,3-dichlorobenzene exposure can affect the liver, thyroid, and pituitary gland.
+1,3-Dichlorobenzene is used to make consumer and medical products.
+Studies have shown that exposure to high levels of 1,3-dichlorobenzene can affect the liver, thyroid, and pituitary gland.

 1,4-Dichlorobenzene